carlostxrres/ironhack-frontend-midterm-project/README.md

   - [x] Show a success message when the form is submitted, with the details of the form
   - [x] Remember the previously-sent form, using localStorage
   - [ ] Handle "subscribe to mail list" form submission
+  - [ ] Highlight the current section in nav-bar
 - [ ] Desplegar en Netlify
 - [ ] Crear un archivo README que cubra todas las características, configuración y especificaciones de la aplicación